 Major corporations are already reacting to the change with Heineken recently putting its alcohol-free beer “0.0” on tap at 1,500 UK pubs.

-What does the rise in alcohol-free beverages mean for drinks manufacturers?
+What does the rise in alcohol-free (NOLO) beverages mean for drinks manufacturers?

 Tax on alcohol has increased significantly over the years and legislation such as minimum alcohol pricing has been enforced in Scotland and remains under consideration in England.

 This represents a significant challenge for drinks manufacturers as the link between alcohol pricing and sales is well established.

-Drink manufacturers can diversify their risk by investing in non-alcoholic drinks that are unlikely to see similar tax increases.
+Drink manufacturers can diversify their risk by investing in non-alcoholic or NOLO drinks that are unlikely to see similar tax increases.

 Their popularity with younger consumers means it is an attractive market for brewers long-term and the reduced tax rate on non-alcoholic drinks allows for higher profit margins.

-This is already having an impact on the UK market as Heineken recently launched the largest marketing campaign for alcohol-free beer in UK history, and Diageo, the world’s second largest distiller, invested in Seedlip a non-alcoholic spirit distiller based in England and Nirvana Brewery opened the first solely non-alcoholic beer brewery in the UK in 2017.
+This is already having an impact on the UK market as Heineken recently launched the largest marketing campaign for alcohol-free beer in UK history, Diageo, the world’s second largest distiller, invested in Seedlip a non-alcoholic spirit distiller based in England and Nirvana Brewery opened the first solely non-alcoholic beer brewery in the UK in 2017.

 Companies which can successfully do this have an opportunity to earn a share of a growing market, reducing reliance on uncertain alcohol sales whilst increasing profit margins, ensuring a fruitful future for drinks manufacturers.